ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/MapCacheServices.png)

 We still need to do one last thing before testing our flow.
-When you use NiFi templates to export/import flow, NiFi protects your password and delete them.
+When you use NiFi templates to export/import flows, NiFi protects your passwords and delete them.
 This means that the password property of the CDC processor is not set.
 Make sure to update the "Password" property with "StrongPassword".

-At this level, you can generate some data to see how CDC events look like.
+Now, you can generate some data to see how CDC events look like.
 Use the following instructions to insert 10 customers to the MySQL DB:

   ```
 curl "https://raw.githubusercontent.com/ahadjidj/Streaming-Workshop-with-HDF/master/scripts/create-customers-table.sql" > "create-customers-table.sql"